dahlia/awesome-sqlalchemy/README.rst

   pyramid_sqlalchemy provides everything needed to use SQLAlchemy in Pyramid_ applications.

+pyramid_restler_
+   pyramid_restler is a somewhat-opinionated toolkit for building RESTful Web services and applications on top of the Pyramid framework (with SQLAlchemy models).

 sacrud_
    SACRUD will solve your problem of CRUD interface for SQLAlchemy, by providing extension for Pyramid_ (yet) or use it in pure form.